jjasghar/devstack-cookbook/README.md

 ### Local Testing

 There is also [test-kitchen](https://github.com/test-kitchen/test-kitchen) support for this cookbook.
 You can run:

 ```bash
 $ chef exec kitchen verify
 ```

-and it'll build it via vagrant on your local machine.
+And it'll build it via vagrant on your local machine.
 There are [serverspec](http://serverspec.org) tests also attached to verify devstack is built correctly.
 You'll notice that it stops outputting at `Recipe: devstack::stack`, it's running the `stack.sh` behind the scenes, it averages 30ish mins on my MacBook Pro.

 You can login to the devstack instance via:

 ```bash
 $ chef exec kitchen login <version you converged>
 vagrant@<machine_you_converged> $ cd /opt/stack/devstack/